SiriDB/siridb-http/README.md

 ```

 ### Query
 The `/query` POST handler can be used for querying SiriDB.
-SiriDB HTTP supports multiple formats which can be used by setting the `Content-Type` in the header.
+SiriDB HTTP supports multiple formats that can be used by setting the `Content-Type` in the header.

 #### Query JSON
 Content-Type: application/json